Tank Ledger

 Joseph Spivak (born October 11, 1999) is an American professional wrestler and former football player.
 He is signed to WWE, where he performs on the NXT brand under the ring name Tank Ledger.
 He is one-half of Hank and Tank with Hank Walker, where they are former NXT Tag Team Champions.

 Football career

 Spivak was a defensive lineman for the Northwestern Wildcats from 2017 to 2021.
-He would win the Music City Bowl in 2017, the Holiday Bowl in 2018 and the Citrus Bowl in 2021.
-He only played in one of the three finals which was the 2021 Citrus Bowl.
+He began his career as a non-scholarship walkon and eventually became a team captain.
+Spivak’s Northwestern teams won the Music City Bowl in 2017, the Holiday Bowl in 2018, a Big Ten West championship in 2020 and the Citrus Bowl in 2021.
 Spivak was also on the Wuerffel Trophy watchlist in 2021.
 Spivak’s personality and commitment to the team made him a team- and fan-favorite; during the 2021 season, he wore the “prestigious” No. 1 jersey, which the Northwestern football program awarded to “the student-athlete who truly embodies the values and character of the Northwestern football family.”